 - In a large bowl, add black beans (rinsed and drained), corn (thawed if frozen), green onions, cumin, and lightly sautéed spinach if using.
 Add cooked quinoa and stir.
 Add avocado and lightly toss to combine.

 - Preheat oven to 375°F (190°C).

 - In a lightly sprayed 9×13 baking dish, pour a small amount of sauce to coat the bottom.

-- Evenly distribute the black bean/quinoa mixture to the center of each tortilla, roll up, and place seam side down in the dish.
+- Evenly distribute the black bean/quinoa mixture down the center of each tortilla, roll up, and place seam side down in the dish.
 Pour remaining sauce over the enchiladas.

-- Optional: garnish with cilantro, green onions, or sprinkle nutritional yeast before serving.
+- Bake for about 25 minutes.
+Garnish with more fresh cilantro, green onions, or sprinkle with nutritional yeast before serving if desired.